neondatabase/website/content/docs/ai/ai-intro.md

 updatedOn: '2024-07-03T07:55:54.360Z'
 ---

-Vector databases enable efficient storage and retrieval of vector data, which is an essential component in building AI applications that leverage Large Language Models (LLMs) such as OpenAI.
+Vector databases enable efficient storage and retrieval of vector data, which is an essential component in building AI applications that leverage Large Language Models (LLMs).

 Neon supports the `pgvector` open-source extension, which enables Postgres as a vector database for storing and querying embeddings.
-This means you can leverage the trusted open-source database that you trust without the hassle of data migration or relying on third-party vector storage solutions.
+This means you can leverage the open-source database that you trust without the hassle of migrating data or adding a third-party vector storage solution.

 Neon's AI Starter Kit provides resources, starter apps, and examples to help get you started.